 In the morning, doesn’t it feel a lot faster and more stressful when you wake up 20 minutes before you have to leave?
 Just waking up 20-30 minutes earlier could give you extra space to ease yourself into your day.

 But an extra hour or two could prove even more helpful.
 Think of all the slow, wonderful activities you could fit in before you start your normal day.
 With an hour or two, you could exercise, read, meditate, do a religious practice, or begin many other activities that feed your soul.

-I certainly need work in this area.
+I certainly need to work in this area.
 It’s a commitment that ebbs and flows for me.
 But for at least 15 years I’ve had some sort of morning quiet-time practice.

 One helpful practice I have been consistent with for many years is a morning meditation.
 I learned about it while practicing yoga, which usually ends with a short meditation.

 Meditation has many different definitions and variations, but it’s essentially the practice of slowing down your mind with deliberate breathing.
 It’s a very simple practice that can be applied to a wide variety of life situations and belief systems.

 U.S. meditation pioneer and advocate Jon Kabat-Zinn says this:

 “Meditation is the process by which we go about deepening our attention and awareness, refining them, and putting them to greater practical use in our lives.”

 I look at meditation as training for your mind, just like you would train your muscles in exercise.
 The more you can practice calm, slow gaps between thoughts, the more you can apply it throughout the rest of your life.